YaDev/NimCLS/README.md

 5. **Methods, Procedures and functions**: The class's macro only allows methods, procedures, and functions that utilize the class's object as their **first parameter** within the class's body.
 By keeping unrelated methods, procedures, and functions outside of classes, we ensure their focus remains on their intended functionality.
 Placing them within a class may introduce unnecessary complexity, making the code harder to understand and maintain.

+6. **Objects casting**: Nim's limitations regarding **non-ref objects** casting, introduce challenges for dependency injection.
+These limitations elevate the risk of data loss, raise concerns about type safety, complicate debugging, and may result in unexpected output and errors when accessing object fields post-downcasting due to the possibility of encountering invalid addresses.

 ## Methods and Procedures

-- Each class's object has the following methods :
+- Each class's object has the following methods or procedures :

 | Name                 | Arguments | Returns                        | Description                                                                        |